 History, tourist information, and nearby accommodation

-HERITAGE HIGHLIGHTS: 14th century nave benches
+HERITAGE HIGHLIGHTS: 14th-century nave benches

 We don't know for certain, but tax rolls for 1291 do not mention any church at Leigh, so it was probably still being built at that time.
 In the 14th and 15th century the building was enlarged with beautiful Perpendicular details, a testament to the wealth of the medieval wool trade in this area.

 The striking west tower was built just after 1480.
-It stands 30 metres high, and was used as a beacon for pilgrims travelling to Glastonbury Abbey.
-The 18th century tower clock has no face; it simply tolls the hours.
+It stands 30 metres high and was used as a beacon for pilgrims travelling to Glastonbury Abbey.
+The 18th-century tower clock has no face; it simply tolls the hours.

-There are a pair of medieval piscinas in the south aisle, and an aumbry opening.
+There is a pair of medieval piscinas in the south aisle and an aumbry opening.
 On the sill of the southeast window is a 12th century stone figure of St Catherine.
 There is a very finely decorated memorial to Hannah Moore, who died in 1722.
 The memorial tablet is surrounded by beautifully carved depictions of flowers, vines, heraldic symbols, and a skull and crossed bones to symbolise mortality.

 About Leigh on Mendip